 2. Service Coordination 15% The ISA works collaboratively with the ISS team to lead the planning and implementation of Arrival Services and International Orientation.
 Such coordination includes, but is not limited to, facilitating pre-arrival communications, arranging airport shuttle pick-ups and drop offs, working with local accommodation providers to arrange for short-term stays, and working with the Fleming Off-campus Housing team to assist students in finding long-term accommodations.
 The ISA works with the ISS team to hire, train, and support student workers under the International Student Employment Plan.
 The ISA recruits, trains, schedules, and assigns tasks to orientation and multicultural showcase volunteers The ISA plans and schedules sessions with external community partners.
 The ISA manages complex cases involving student immigration and provides leadership to other college staff to provide holistic support and services for international students (ie. Health Services, Counselling, Accessible Education Services, Library, Registrar's Office).
 3. Programming 15% The ISA works with the ISS team to plan, coordinate, or implement programming for international students, such as welcome receptions, cultural celebrations, workshops, field trips, and peer mentoring activities.
 The ISA works with the ISS team to coordinate college functions associated with international students such as training, meetings, and recognition events.
 The ISA plans immigration workshops and information sessions for staff and students based on knowledge of immigration policies and procedures and CICC standards and practices.
 The ISA designs and delivers immigration awareness and professional development programs for faculty and staff related to international student success and intercultural competency.
 4. Communications 5% The ISA is responsible for creating content and maintaining up-to-date communications and documents to support international students.
 These include updates to the Orientation Handbook and International Student Services and Arrival Services websites and social media platforms.
 Updates related to immigration are of utmost importance.
-5. Other related duties as assigned 5% L
+L 5.
+Other related duties as assigned 5% -

-\ To help you estimate approximate percentages:
+To help you estimate approximate percentages:

 1⁄2 hour a day is 7% 1⁄2 day a week is 10% 1 week a year is 2% 1 hour a day is 14% 1⁄2 day a month is 2% 1 hour a week is 3% 1 day a month is 4% 1.
-Education ۹.
-Check the box that best desc position and specify the field( • □ Up to High School 1 year certificate 2 year diploma □ Trade certification X 3 year diploma / degree 4 year degree or 3 year diploma / degree plus professional certification □ Post graduate degree (e.g. Masters) or 4 years degree plus professional certification □ Doctoral degree Field(s) of Study: Business Administration, C Social Work, Sociology, Int n, Stu ident Development, Recreation
+Education Α. bes the minimum level of formal educ of study.
+Do not include on-the-job tra • □ Up to High School □ 1 year certificate □ 2 year diploma □ Trade certification X 3 year diploma / degree  🗆 4 year degree or 3 year diploma / degree plus professional certification

+- Dest graduate degree (e.g. Masters) or 4 years degree plus professional certification - Doctoral degree

+Field(s) of Study: